belalhamdy/questions-flash-cards/README.md

         answer: 'A library for managing user interfaces' },
       {
-        "question": 'Where do you make Ajax requests in React?',
+        question: 'Where do you make Ajax requests in React?',
         answer: 'The componentDidMount lifecycle event'
       }
     ]